Contingency Planning for Healthcare Practices

 Who This Is For:

-Healthcare professionals and clinicians, especially those in regulated practices or solo private practice
+Healthcare professionals, practitioners and clinicians, especially those in regulated practices or solo private practice.

 Virtual meet-ups, sessions are recorded and available for replay